locationtech/geomesa/geomesa-tools/README.md

 the command line.

 ## Configuration
-To begin using the command line tools, first build the full GeoMesa project with `mvn clean install`.
-This will build the project and geomesa-tools JAR file.
+To begin using the command line tools, first build the full GeoMesa project from the GeoMesa source directory with `mvn package -P assemble`.
+You can also make the build process significantly faster by adding `-DskipTests`.
+This will create a file "geomesa-{version}-bin.tar.gz" in the geomesa-assemble/target directory.
+Untar this file with

+    tar xvfz geomesa-assemble/target/geomesa-1.0.0-SNAPSHOT-bin.tar.gz

+Next, `cd` into the newly created directory with

+    cd geomesa-1.0.0-SNAPSHOT

 GeoMesa Tools relies on a GEOMESA_HOME environment variable.
 In your `~/.bashrc`, add:

     export GEOMESA_HOME=/path/to/geomesa/source/directory
-    export PATH=${GEOMESA_HOME}/geomesa-tools/bin:$PATH
+    export PATH=${GEOMESA_HOME}/bin:$PATH

 Don't forget to source `~/.bashrc`.
 Also make sure that $ACCUMULO_HOME and $HADOOP_HOME are set.
 For your convenience, you can also run: